deysipaniagua7/matplotlib-challenge/README.md

 8) Create a scatter plot for the Mouse Weight vs Tumor Volume Average,
 9) and calculate correlation and regression.

-Please note I used the following resources:
+Please note, I used the following resources:

 stackoverflow: